karo99/PresentationManager/README.md

 After that, we can add some steps by opening new dialog and filling the form with title of checkpoint and it's description.<p>&nbsp;</p>
 <img src="https://user-images.githubusercontent.com/67383292/86048996-a44f5000-ba51-11ea-8aef-2bbcca68fb3b.png"></img>
 #### Explore checkpoints
 Creating checkpoints is core functionality of our app.
 Every set of checkpoints is linked to it's presentation.
-We can explore it, delete ones we don't need and of course add more if we need.
+We can explore it, delete ones we don't need and of course add more if we need.<p>&nbsp;</p>
 <img src="https://user-images.githubusercontent.com/67383292/86048998-a4e7e680-ba51-11ea-934e-e56d1dc6572f.png"></img>
 #### Info
 For better understanding I've also prepared Info option, which opens dialog with some information for user.